Introduction to Nanotechnology

 - Applications of nanotechnology

-- Attendance (5% of final grade): required unless you have a legitimate and verifiable excuse
+- Attendance (5% of final grade): Required unless you have a legitimate and verifiable

-- In-class participation (5% of final grade): you are expected to participate in labs, in-class activities, etc.
+- In-class participation (5% of final grade): You are expected to participate in labs, in-class activities,

 - Mini-quizzes: weekly assessments of what you learned during the week (15% of final grade)